CORONAVIRUS / COVID-19 UPDATES

 Brush up on your Arabic!
 Join fellow students, instructors and native speakers to practice your conversational skills over Zoom.
 Learn to speak about daily life and current events with confidence and ease.

 Arabic Conversation Table will meet from 2:00 to 3:00 p.m.
-(CST) on Tuesday, December 1.
+(CST) every other Thursday starting February 4.
 Make a cup of coffee and join us for the conversation!

 For more information about Arabic Conversation Table, contact Dr. Rania Mahmoud at email@example.com